acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 ACF Fall operates on an optional packet submission model.
 Teams are encouraged to submit packets and receive discounts for submitting, but no team is required to submit a packet in order to play.

-## What counts as a “regular, collegiate, academic quizbowl tournament”?
+## What counts as a “mainstream, collegiate, academic quizbowl tournament”?

-All ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical academic invitationals and summer opens count as regular collegiate academic tournaments.
-Novice collegiate events with strict eligiblity requirements do not count as regular collegiate academic tournaments in determining packet requirement.
+All ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical academic invitationals and summer opens count as mainstream collegiate academic tournaments.
+Novice collegiate events with strict eligiblity requirements do not count as mainstream collegiate academic tournaments in determining packet requirement.

 Pop culture or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” (IS) questions do not count.